-In March 2017, we entered into the ATM Facility with Cowen for the sale, in our sole discretion, of shares of our common stock, having an aggregate offering price of up to \$75.0 million through Cowen, as our sales agent.
-We pay Cowen a commission of up to 3.0% of the gross sales proceeds of any common stock sold under the ATM Facility.
-The issuance and sale of these shares by us pursuant to the ATM Facility are deemed "at the market" offerings and are registered under the Securities Act of 1933, as amended.

-During the nine months ended September 30, 2018, we sold an aggregate of 1,007,806 shares of common stock under the ATM facility, at an average price of approximately \$48.52 per share, for gross proceeds of \$48.9 million and net proceeds of \$47.6 million, after deducting commissions and other offering expenses.
-No shares were sold under the ATM Facility in the third quarter of 2018.
-As of September 30, 2018, \$6.1 million of common stock remained available to be sold under this facility, subject to certain conditions as specified in the agreement.
+In February 2019, we entered into a sales agreement, or the ATM Facility, with Cowen and Company, LLC, or Cowen, which provides for the sale, in our sole discretion, of shares of our common stock having an aggregate offering price of up to \$100.0 million through Cowen, as our sales agent.
+The issuance and sale of these shares by us pursuant to the ATM Facility are deemed "at the market" offerings defined in Rule 415 under the Securities Act of 1933, as amended, or the Securities Act, and are registered under the Securities Act.
+We will pay a commission of up to 3.0% of gross sales proceeds of any common stock sold under the ATM Facility.
+During the three months ended March 31, 2019, we did not sell any shares of common stock under the ATM Facility.
+As of March 31, 2019, the full \$100.0 million of common stock remained available to be sold under this facility, subject to certain conditions as specified in the agreement.

 We have incurred losses and negative cash flows from operations in each year since inception.
-As of September 30, 2018, we had an accumulated deficit of \$447.3 million.
+As of March 31, 2019, we had an accumulated deficit of \$593.2 million.
 We do not expect to receive any revenues from any product candidates that we develop until we obtain regulatory approval and commercialize our products.
 As such, we anticipate that we will continue to incur losses the foreseeable future.
 We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
+We may borrow funds on terms that may include restrictive covenants, including covenants that restrict the operation of our business, liens on assets, high effective interest rates and repayment provisions that reduce cash resources and limit future access to capital markets.
+In addition, we expect to continue to opportunistically seek access to the equity capital markets to support our development efforts and operations, including by utilizing our ATM Facility.
+To the extent that we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
+To the extent that we raise additional funds through collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses on terms that are not favorable to us, or issue equity that t may be substantially dilutive to our stockholders.

 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Currently, our cash, cash equivalents and short-term investments are held in bank and custodial accounts and consist of money market funds, U.S. Treasury, government agency and corporate debt obligations, commercial paper and asset-backed securities.
-Management expects that existing cash, cash equivalents and short-term investments as of September 30, 2018 will be sufficient to fund our planned operations to mid-2020.
+We expect that our existing cash, cash equivalents and short-term investments as of March 31, 2019 will be sufficient to fund our planned operations to mid-2020.